 Let’s start at the very beginning.
 An affiliate marketing partnership depends on three main parties:

 Also known as the creator, merchant, seller, advertiser or vendor, this is the company or individual that wants their product promoting.
 Usually, they’ll have created the product – think brands like Wix or Dyson.
 But sometimes, they might be selling a product made by someone else, as is the case with Amazon and eBay.

 The brand doesn’t always have to be a large company like the ones we’ve mentioned above, though.
 Brands that use affiliate marketing can also be small companies or sole traders – like Mariah Coz, who sells online courses for female entrepreneurs.

 2. The affiliate marketer

 This is the individual or company that promotes another brand’s products in return for financial reward.

 Also known as the affiliate or publisher, affiliate marketers come in tons of shapes and sizes.
 They can range from influencers to businesses, comparison sites to national newspapers.
 Essentially, any business or individual that’s in a position to promote another brand’s product on a performance basis could be a potential affiliate.
-Want to get in on the action?
+You can even make money as an affiliate without a website.
 Read our step-by-step guide on how to become an affiliate marketer.

 3. The customer

 Okay, so the customer isn’t part of the partnership itself.
 But without them, there’d be no point in affiliate marketing at all!
 The customer (or consumer) is the person who sees the affiliate marketer’s promotion and clicks on it.
 Often, they’ll be aware that they’re part of an affiliate marketing system, but that’s not always the case.